 How These Top 3 Artists Began Their Creative Journeys

 What makes artists thrive?
 How do they begin their journey?
+If you want to reach where they are, which path should you take?
+Game Art Course?
+Concept Art Course?
 Is the artistic path – be it for games, films or any other medium – a linear path?
 Does success come only to those who get super high grades and study in big, expensive universities?

 Every aspiring artist is faced with these burning questions in his/her life.
 By bringing to you the stories of three popular and successful artists, we attempt to help you decide what path you can take.